 The Company is exposed to the financial risk due to changes in foreign exchange rates.
 The Company operates in Peru and Canada, and a portion of its expenses are incurred in Canadian dollars and Peruvian Soles.
-A significant change in the exchange rates between the Canadian dollar relative to the US dollar and the Peruvian Sol to the US dollar could have an affect on the Company's results of operations, financial position and cash flows.
+A significant change in the exchange rates between the Canadian dollar relative to the US dollar and the Peruvian Sol to the US dollar could affect the Company's results of operations, financial position, and cash flows.
 The Company has not hedged its exposure to currency fluctuations.
-At December 31, 2019, the Company is exposed to currency risk through the following assets and liabilities denominated in Canadian dollars and Peruvian Soles:
+At December 31, 2020, the Company was exposed to currency risk through the following assets and liabilities denominated in Canadian dollars and Peruvian Soles.
+During the year ended December 31, 2020, the Company recognized a gain of \$180,418 as a result of strengthening of the Canadian dollar relative to the US dollar, and a further \$1,126,426 gain as a result of the strengthening of the US dollar relative to the Peruvian Soles.

+December 31, 2020

+Canadian Dollars Peruvian Soles

+(000's) (000's)

-December 31, 2019 Canadian Dollars (000's) Peruvian Soles (000's) Cash and cash equivalents, and short-term investments 1,479 291 Receivables 20 121 Accounts payable and accrued liabilities (263) (6,004)
+Cash and cash equivalents, and short-term investments 1,801 392

+Receivables 8 171

+Accounts payable and accrued liabilities (160) (38,105)

+Net exposure 1,649 (37,542)

-Based on the above net exposures as at December 31, 2019, and assuming that all other variables remain constant, a 10% depreciation or appreciation of the US dollar against the Canadian dollar would result in an increase/decrease of approximately \$95,000 in the Company's loss for the year.
-A 10% depreciation or appreciation of the US dollar against the Peruvian Sol would result in a decrease/increase of approximately \$168,000 in the Company's loss for the year.
+Based on the above net exposures as at December 31, 2020, and assuming that all other variables remain constant, a 10% depreciation of the US dollar against the Canadian dollar would result in an increase of approximately \$129,500 (C\$ 165,000) in the Company's loss for the year.
+A 10% depreciation of the US dollar against the Peruvian Sol would result in a decrease/increase of approximately \$943,302 (S/.
+3,754,000) in the Company's loss for the year.
+Conversely, a 10% appreciation of the US dollar relative to the Canadian dollar or Soles would have the opposite affect.